orlp/golf-cpu/specification.md

     divu r, s, a, b |   10  | divide   | Unsigned division of a by b.
 Quotient
                     |       |          | goes in r, remainder in s.

-Signed division and modulus work like they do in Python - the sign of the result is the same as the sign of the divisor, and rounds towards negative infinity.
+Signed division and modulo work like they do in Python - division floors towards negative infinity and the sign of the remainder is the same as the sign of the divisor.

 Memory and I/O instructions (`a` is a memory address for all below instructions):